 Also worth mentioning is the battery save mode, which can extend battery life by up to 50 percent while still recording your ride.

 - Retail price: £299 / $349 / AU$TBC

 Garmin Edge 1000

-This is the premium, all-singing, all-dancing Garmin Edge bike computer.
-It has it all: turn-by-turn navigation on a huge 3in colour touchscreen that automatically adjusts for light conditions, data tracking for a vast array of rider performance metrics, Advanced Workout and Virtual Partner features, Strava Live integration and lots more.
-It comes at a hefty price though.
+Until the Edge 1030 was announced in late 2017, the 1000 was the premium Garmin Edge bike computer.
+It has a slew of features: turn-by-turn navigation on a huge 3in colour touchscreen that automatically adjusts for light conditions, data tracking for a vast array of rider performance metrics, workout and Virtual Partner features, Strava Live integration and lots more.
+It comes at a hefty price, though.

 The Garmin Edge 1000 was launched in 2014 and is comparable in size to an iPhone 4, albeit a little deeper in the belly.
-It’s got both GPS and GLONASS (the latter speeds up satellite reception, at a slight battery life cost), Bluetooth Smart so you can receive phone call alerts and weather reports if you wish, WiFi uploads, and compatibility with the latest Garmin Varia smart lights and ViRB action cameras.
-Thanks to ANT+ it’ll connect with nearly any sensor out there.
+It’s got both GPS and GLONASS (the latter speeds up satellite reception, at a slight battery life cost), Bluetooth Smart so you can receive text/ call alerts and weather reports plus upload your ride, WiFi uploads, and compatibility with the latest Garmin Varia smart lights and ViRB action cameras.
+Thanks to ANT+ it will connect with nearly any sensor out there.